rock-simulation/pybob/README.md

        export QT5_UBUNTU=True
 or `False` if you have a older system which is incompatible with QT5.

-# Prepare Mac OS X for pybob:
+# Prepare macOS for pybob:

   For OS X it is recommended to use python3.6 and Qt5, although the tools generally are compatible to python2.7 and Qt4.